MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-enable-sales-insights-addon.md

 5. Select **Save**.<br>
    Relationship analytics is configured and ready to use in your organization.

+> [!NOTE]
+> For more information about Relationship analytics and how it can help your users, see [View customer activity history](../sales/relationship-analytics.md)

 ## Configure Predictive lead scoring

 Predictive lead scoring provides helps users to focus on revenue generation efforts by providing score to prioritize efforts on quality leads.
 To configure Predictive lead scoring, follow these steps: